Egypt holds 2nd day of presidential election; outcome known

 With the outcome known, el-Sissi’s focus will be on keeping voter turnout high enough to show citizens support his rule.

-Tuesday is the second day of the three-day vote — a stretch apparently designed to boost participation.
+Tuesday is the second day of the three-day voting — a stretch apparently designed to boost participation, though after the first day it seemed weak.
 Reporting on the election is restricted, with journalists banned from asking voters who they support.

 Most Read Nation & World Stories